Advertisement

 How to Read Oil Dipstick

-The importance of oil to a car can’t be over-emphasized; it helps prevent friction between two moving parts in the engine, thereby preventing engine damage.
+Oil’s importance to a car can’t be overemphasized; it helps prevent friction between two moving parts in the engine, thereby preventing engine damage.

-An Oil Dipstick can be Read by anyone as long as you’ve got the basic knowledge we will show you below.
+Anyone can read an oil dipstick as long as they have the basic knowledge we will show you below.

 1. Open the Car Manual